Middle Fork Salmon River in Idaho

 Velvet Falls, class IV-

-The river is continuous in this section, and Velvet Creek enters on the right, obscuring the sound of a falls, hence the name.
+The river is continuous in this section.
+An unnamed creek (not Velvet) enters on the right, followed by Hell's Something-or-Other rapid (need better name).
+With little or no respite in the whitewater, Velvet Creek enters on the right.
+The whitewater and creek obscure the sound of the falls, hence its name.
 At high and medium flows Velvet Falls can stop and swamp boats, so the standard route is a diagonal tongue on the far left.
 At lower flows big rafts can usually run the falls on the right.
+At high flows a sneak route on the far left becomes available.

-From above, note Velvet Creek
+From above, note Velvet Creek Velvet Falls view from below Rafts queue for left-side ramp

 7.0